10. MATCH RULES

 No player banned or suspended in another League shall be allowed to play in this League whilst that ban or suspension is in place.

-Cricketers must wear white clothing at all times on the field of play and at post match presentations.Tracksuit tops must not be worn on the field of play during matches or presentations.
+Cricketers must wear white clothing at all times on the field of play and at post match presentations.Tracksuit tops must not be worn on the field of play during

 It is the responsibility of the home club to ensure that wickets are pitched at least 30 minutes before play is due to commence , or as soon as is practicably possible in exceptional circumstances.